mirekh/Todolist_app_bootstrap/README.md

-Todolist_app_bootstrap
+Todolist app bootstrap
 ======================

-Simple todo app using AngularJS and Bootstrap
+Simple todo app using AngularJS and Bootstrap.